djmasde/wmaker/README.md

 Repo for "destroyed or abandoned" dockers of Window Maker

-are two:
+are:

 Wmwave: show wavelan connection aka wireless status, runs ok

 wmtime.app: version of clock "wmdate" for wmaker, hacked to show Internet Time

-"Swatch" and beats, re "hacked" to runs ok
+"Swatch" and beats, re "hacked" to runs ok.

+wmtimer: is a dockable alarm clock.

 Added Window Maker 0.17.5, runs ok, only changues, re formated Makefiles, and configure to actual format, install without problems :)